YashpalRathod14/Physical_Design/README.md

 ![image](https://github.com/YashpalRathod14/Physical-Design/assets/135158197/cbc1306e-dca1-4585-8aa5-ecb2ddae3077)

 # 6. Library Binding and Placement.
-## I. Netlist binding and initial place design.
+##  Netlist binding and initial place design.
  In library alll the info. related to the cells be it gates and their delay, all is present.
  There are various sizes are also available which helps in defining their drive strength.
 The more the size, lower the resistance, more the driving capability.